thisislama/2025_GP1_27/README.md

 of an intelligent automated detection system that analyzes ventilator waveform images.
 To overcome the critical challenges in manual ventilator waveform monitoring.

 ##  Technology
- ### All software tools/technology will be used as:
+ ### All software tools/technology will be used for this project:
 Python: main programming language,
 Django: web framework for Python,
 HTML, CSS and JavaScript: front-end technologies,